 This application is NOT for Arts & Crafts Vendors.
 This application is for Advertising Mobile Marketers & Commercial Exhibits.
 CLICK HERE for the 2022 Commercial Vendor & Mobile Marketer Application All Vendors MUST complete and agree to Exhibitor Rules that can be found on the application. **Note: Food Booths and Food Vendors are reserved for local and area non-profits.
 Area non-profits are a part of our community and it’s another way Poteet Strawberry Festival Association continues to give back. **

 R.V.
 Reservation(s), Applications(s)

-Sorry!
-We are all booked up for 2021!
-Please check our Lodging page for alternate arrangements.
+CLICK HERE for the 2022 R.V.
+Reservations Application Please check our Lodging page for alternate arrangements.

 Thank you for your interest in participating in our Parade.
 Parade rules and entry form(s) are available for submission now, CLICK HERE for Parade Participation Application.

 Forms for the Food Show will be posted in 2021.

 CLICK HERE to download the 2019 PSF Strawberry Judging/Auction Contest Rules and Procedures.